microbiomedata/docs/content/home/src/howto_guides/field_notes_tester.md

 ### Multiple users accessing a single study

-The NMDC Field Notes app synchronizes data with the NMDC Submission Portal.
-The NMDC Submission Portal provides the ability to add multiple contributors to a single study.
-Therefore, it is possible to see studies in the app which you and others have shared access to.
+The NMDC Submission Portal has long provided the ability for multiple users to manage a single study.
+This ability is reflected in the NMDC Field Notes app, where users have access to all of the same studies that they do on the NMDC Submission Portal.
+Here are some things we want you to keep in mind when working with shared studies in the NMDC Field Notes app.

 * The NMDC Field Notes app provides a simplified interface for creating studies. **A study created via the app will initially only be accessible to you (as the creator) and the study’s Principal Investigator** if you provide an ORCID iD for the Principal Investigator that is not your own.
 If necessary, more collaborators can be added later via the NMDC Submission Portal.
 * Similar to the NMDC Submission Portal, the app allows only one person to modify a given study at a time in order to prevent conflicting updates.
 Therefore **you may see a warning in the app saying you cannot edit a study** (including adding, updating, and removing samples associated with the study) while it is being edited by another user.